NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 sampling error.
 For the analyzed example this is equal to 0.15.
 This tells us that, for 99% of the cases, the true model performance will be found in the +/- 0.15 range from the calculated one.
 This helps to evaluate whether performance changes are significant or are just caused by sampling effects.
-The value of 3 standard errors is shown in the hover and it is called *sampling error range*.